Why get vaccinated against hepatitis B?

 Your health care provider can give you more information.

 What are the risks from hepatitis B vaccine?

-What if there is a moderate or severe reaction?
+What if there is a serious problem?

 The National Vaccine Injury Compensation Program

 The National Vaccine Injury Compensation Program (VICP) is a federal program that was created to compensate people who may have been injured by certain vaccines.
 Claims regarding alleged injury or death due to vaccination have a time limit for filing, which may be as short as two years.
 Visit the VICP website at http://www.hrsa.gov/vaccinecompensation or call 1-800-338-2382 to learn about the program and about filing a claim.

 - Ask your healthcare provider.
 He or she can give you the vaccine package insert or suggest other sources of information.